awslabs/amazon-msk-data-generator/docs/msk-data-gen-container-deploy.md

     * EC2KeyName: existing EC2 pair in case you want to ssh to the ECS EC2 instance

-    * SecurityGroupId: existing security group with access to MSK cluster AND ports 8083 and 9000 open.
+    * SecurityGroupId: existing security group with access to MSK cluster AND port 8083.
 More on this below.

     * SubnetID: where the ECS EC2 instance will be deployed; presumes access to MSK Cluster